buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

 # MUST point to an Image Index that matches targets
 image = "<build image reference>"

-# Platforms to support with the Builder
+# Target platforms to support with the Builder
 [[targets]]
 os = "<operating system>"
 arch = "<system architecture>"